mikrasov/APDA_NLP/README.md

 ## Output Files

+Files in the `DO_NOT_SHARE` directory contain full responses from participants.
+Do not share these with anyone not on IRB.

+Files in `summaries` folder should be safe to share.
+All private data including response text is stripped.

  There are three prefixes
 * raw: based on raw tokens from responses
 * clean: raw with stopwords removed, mapping applied, and lemmatized